mindspore-ai/docs/docs/mindformers/docs/source_en/feature/checkpoint_saving_and_loading.md

   ...
 ```

-> The above configuration specifies that the training task uses "qwen3" as the prefix for safetensors file names, adopts the synchronous saving mode, saves checkpoints containing model weights and optimizer weights every 1000 steps, and retains at most the latest 5 checkpoints throughout the training process.
+> If `checkpoint` is configured, the `use_legacy_format` parameter will be automatically converted to `False`.
+The above configuration specifies that the training task uses "qwen3" as the prefix for safetensors file names, adopts the synchronous saving mode, saves checkpoints containing model weights and optimizer weights every 1000 steps, and retains at most the latest 5 checkpoints throughout the training process.

 If you want to learn more about CheckpointMonitor, you can refer to the [CheckpointMonitor API Document](https://www.mindspore.cn/mindformers/docs/en/master/core/mindformers.core.CheckpointMonitor.html).